 More prosaically, you might decide that August is the best time for you to tackle some bucket list travel, but if you are headed to a part of Europe that more or less shuts down that month when everyone goes on vacation, your ideal trip filled with locals and long nights might not synch up so well with the facts on the ground.

-In each case, you might have to go a couple of trips down your list before the logistics start lining up, so research two or three to start, a manageable and promising number to get you going.
+Because you might have to go a couple of trips down your list before the logistics start lining up, research two or three to start.

 If there is something without which a trip to a specific location would not be complete, you pretty much have to do that one thing, irrespective of cost or logistics.
 Need to pay a guide?
 Sure.
 It requires a ride on a seaplane?
 Do it.
 Have to rent four-wheel-drive vehicle to get to a waterfall?
 Go for it.
 No one's idea of bucket list travel includes sticking to the tourist overlooks, skipping more remote spots or driving around in a Hyundai Accent.
 All of this is the point of bucket list travel.

-To do bucket travel right, you probably don't want to plan a "36 Hours in..." job, charging around taking snapshots in front of all the stuff you researched.
+To do your dream trip right, you probably don't want to plan a "36 Hours in..." job, charging around taking snapshots in front of all the stuff you researched.
 Give yourself time to let a place sink in and take on some meaning for you beyond simply checking off your list.
 You want this to be a truly memorable experience, not just an elaborate mileage run.

 The idea of saving on overpriced and non-essential purchases is the right one, but you want to take actual money and make it pile up, not just skip a coffee and hope you put that money to better use later.
 Here are a few tangible tactics that really work for most folks:

 - Get a big container and put every spare cent (and bill) you have in it.
-The last time I cashed one of these in, it came to over $1,100; the plastic pretzel bucket was almost breaking.
+The last time I cashed one of these in, it came to more than $1,100.

-- Set up an automatic transfer into your banking account of X dollars per week or month, and don't turn it off until you have enough money for your bucket list trip.
+- Set up an automatic transfer into a dedicated travel banking account of X dollars per week or month, and don't turn it off until you have enough money for your bucket list trip.

 - Instead of just thinking about saving when you need coffee, set up constant reminders in your environment that will help you save money all the time.
 Put a picture of your chosen destination next to your home computer to keep you from spending money online, or use it as your phone screensaver.
 Set up a system of daily calendar or email reminders to keep you focused and on track.

-To keep your inspiration up, you can hire companies and read publications that are wholly or mostly dedicated to helping people complete bucket list adventures.
-Check out BucketListPublications.org, which runs articles about people who've made their dream experiences a reality.
+To keep your inspiration up, you can hire companies and read publications that are dedicated to helping people complete bucket list adventures.
+Check out the following sites: